 Trend Micro Named A Leader In Network Analysis And Visibility

-(MENAFN- Media OutReach Newswire) Trend Vision OneTM ranked among top vendors in the NAV solutions market HONG KONG SAR - Media OutReach Newswire - 22 October 2025 - Trend Micro Incorporated (TYO: 4704; TSE: 470 ) announced today that it has been named a Leader in Network Analysis and Visibility (NAV) solutions by Forrester.
-The analyst firm's independent market evaluation scores the flagship Trend Vision OneTM platform highest among all 12 evaluated solutions in the "current offering" category.
+HONG KONG SAR – Media OutReach Newswire – 22 October 2025 – Trend Micro Incorporated (TYO: 4704; TSE: 470 ) announced today that it has been named a Leader in Network Analysis and Visibility (NAV) solutions by Forrester.
+The analyst firm's independent market evaluation scores the flagship Trend Vision OneTM platform highest among all 12 evaluated solutions in the“current offering” category.

 To learn more about The Forrester WaveTM: Network Analysis and Visibility Solutions, Q4 2025, visit: